 Should you be interested in the 3-year track and if you have questions that are related to the content and set-up of the degree programme, please contact Liedewei Ratgers.
 If you have questions about administrative and procedural matters, such as previous qualifications and other admission requirements, contact our International Office.

 - Special tailor-made track for ‘havo’ graduates

 You have just earned your havo diploma, would really like to work in the tourism industry, but are not sure about the step from havo to hbo.
 Either you fear this step is a little too big, or you are inadmissible to Breda University of Applied Sciences.
 Breda University of Applied Sciences, in cooperation with De Rooi Pannen, offers the perfect alternative in the form of the tailor-made study track.
 You will start your course of study with two years at one of the programmes 'Medeweker marketing en communicatie' or 'Medewerker Evenementenorganisatie' at De Rooi Pannen (mbo level) in Tilburg.
 You conclude your studies with an mbo diploma level 4.
-Next, you will proceed to Breda University of Applied Sciences’ degree programme of Tourism Management or to the English-taught variant of International Tourism Management, where you can earn your bachelor’s degree in three years.
+Next, you will proceed to this Breda University of Applied Sciences’ degree programme where you can earn your bachelor’s degree in three years.

 For more information on this tailer-made programme, please contact Joep Coolen (coolen.j@buas), coordinator of Breda University of Applied Sciences, or Bas Horsten (email@example.com), coordinator of De Rooi Pannen.
 Read more about this tailor-made programme for 'havo' graduates at De Rooi Pannen (in Dutch).